-The following sections summarize key risks considered in the stress test results and provide a high-level summary of the methodologies applied to translate risk measures into estimates of potential losses and revenue over the nine-quarter test horizon, when applicable.
+The following sections summarize key risks considered in the stress test results and incorporated into estimates of potential losses and revenue over the nine-quarter test horizon, when applicable.

-Compliance Risk The risk resulting from the failure to comply with laws (legislation, regulation, and rules) and regulatory guidance and the failure to appropriately address associated impact, including to customers.
+Compliance Risk The risk resulting from the failure to comply with laws (legislation, regulation, and rules) and regulatory guidance, and the failure to appropriately address associated impact, including to customers.
 Compliance risk encompasses violations of applicable internal policies, program requirements, procedures, and standards related to ethical principles applicable to the Company.

+Model Risk

-Model Risk The risk arising from the potential for adverse consequences of decisions made based on model output that may be incorrect or used inappropriately.
-Operational Risk The risk of loss resulting from inadequate or failed internal processes, people, and systems, or from external events.
-Credit Risk The risk of loss associated with a borrower or counterparty default (failure to meet obligations in accordance with agreed upon terms).
+The risk arising from the potential for adverse consequences of decisions made based on model output that may be incorrect or used inappropriately

+Operational Risk

+The risk resulting from inadequate or failed internal processes, people and systems, or from external events

+Credit Risk

+The risk of loss associated with a borrower or counterparty default (failure to meet obligations in accordance with agreed upon terms).
 Credit risk exists with many of the Company's assets and exposures such as debt security holdings, certain derivatives, and loans.

+Interest Rate Risk The risk that market fluctuations in interest rates, credit spreads, or foreign exchange can cause a loss of the Company's earnings and capital stemming from mismatches in the cash flows of the Company's assets and liabilities generally arising from customer-related lending and deposit-taking activities.

+Liquidity Risk

+The risk arising from the inability of the Company to meet obligations when they come due, or roll over funds at a reasonable cost, without incurring heightened costs.
+Liquidity risk also considers the stability of deposits, including the risk of losing uninsured or non-operational deposits

+Market Risk

-Interest Rate Risk The risk that market fluctuations in interest rates and/or product spreads can cause a reduction in the Company's earnings and capital stemming from mismatches in the Company's asset and liability cash flows.
-Liquidity Risk The risk arising from the inability of the Company to meet obligations when they come due, or roll over funds at a reasonable cost, without incurring heightened losses.
-Market Risk The risk of possible economic loss from adverse changes in market risk factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices, and the risk of possible loss due to counterparty exposure.
+The risk of possible economic loss from adverse changes in market risk factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices, and the risk of possible loss due to counterparty exposure.
 This applies to implied volatility risk, basis risk, and market liquidity risk.
-It includes price risk in the trading book, mortgage servicing rights, and the hedge effectiveness risk associated with the mortgage book held at fair value, and impairment on private equity investments.
+It includes price risk in the trading book, mortgage servicing rights, the hedge effectiveness risk associated with the mortgage book held at fair value, and impairment on private equity investments.

 Reputation Risk The risk arising from the potential that negative stakeholder opinion or negative publicity regarding the Company's business practices, whether true or not, will adversely impact current or projected financial conditions and resilience, cause a decline in the customer base, or result in costly litigation.
 Key stakeholders include customers, employees, communities, shareholders, regulators, elected officials, advocacy groups, and media organizations.

+Strategic Risk

-Strategic Risk The risk to earnings, capital, or liquidity arising from adverse business decisions, improper implementation of strategic initiatives, or inadequate responses to changes in the external operating environment.
+The risk to earnings, capital, or liquidity arising from adverse business decisions, improper implementation of strategic initiatives, or inadequate responses to changes in the external operating environment.